CPA Eligibility Requirements for International Candidates

 Some states in the U.S. typically require applicants to have a Social Security Number or be U.S. citizens.
 However, international candidates are exempt from this requirement in several states, including:

 While many states permit international candidates to obtain a license without residing in the state, some states do have specific residency requirements.
-These states may require you to live within their jurisdiction or conduct significant business there for at least six months.
+These states may require you to live within their jurisdiction or conduct significant business there for a minimum of six months.

 Eligibility requirements for international CPA candidates